DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 ways.
 You can designate just their center tile with empty cells around it to leave room for the footprint, like this::

-    #build a mason workshop in row 2, col 2 that will occupy the 3x3 area
+    #build a stonecutter workshop in row 2, col 2 that will occupy the 3x3 area
     ` `  ` #
     ` wm ` #
     ` `  ` #